 - H1 and page structure

-- improving collection content (without “text for the sake of text”)
+- improving collection content (without "text for text's sake")

 - uniqueness and completeness of product pages